Posts

 Image

-Update; So the Cass Report and the WPath files have confirmed what 99.9% recurring of us knew - that experimental drugs and irreversible surgery performed on minors is child abuse.
+Update; So the Cass Report and the WPath files have confirmed what 99.9% recurring of us knew - that puberty blockers and irreversible surgery performed on minors is child abuse.
 What genius (geniuses) in the College thought it was acceptable to allow our good name to be associated with this abomination ?
 The College needs to concentrate on the profession, not chase after every stupid progressive butterfly that catches its passing attention.
 The RCVS has announced (albeit very quietly) that as of 2023 it will no longer be a Stonewall Champion.
 This is tremendously good news for everyone in the profession, the reputational damage of continued association cannot be overstated.
 It's particularly good news for all the profession's Gay/Straight biological women (adult human females).
-When Stonewall's CEO Nancy Kelly can describe lesbian girls declining to have relations with male bodied trans-women as 'sexual racism,' it really is time to go.
-All in all we're j
+When Stonewall's CEO Nancy Kelly can describe lesbian girls declining to have relations with male bodied trans-women (men) as 'sexual racism,' it really is time to go.
+All in all we'...

 Image